The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

-\paragraph{GRB 070724.}This was faint single-spiked GRB with $\TNT=0.4\pm0.04$ s localized by \emph{Swift}, which slewed to it immediately, flight-localizing the X-ray afterglow.
-While no extended emission was seen, \emph{Swift} detected two X-ray flares in the first 100 seconds, the first one rather bright, indicating that the GRB had extended emission, but it lay beneath the BAT detection threshold.
+\paragraph{GRB 070724A.}This was faint single-spiked GRB with $\TNT=0.4\pm0.04$ s localized by \emph{Swift}, which slewed to it immediately, flight-localizing the X-ray afterglow.
+While no extended emission was seen, \emph{Swift} detected two X-ray flares in the first 100 s, the first one rather bright, indicating that the GRB had extended emission, but it lay beneath the BAT detection threshold.
 The \emph{Swift} observations are detailed in \cite{ZiaeepourGCNR070724}.
 A comparison with the DSS lead to the discovery of what seemed to be a blue host galaxy \citep{BloomGCN0707241, BloomGCN0707242}.
-Spectroscopy of the of the object confirmed it to be a star-forming galaxy at $z=0.457$ \citep{CucchiaraGCN070724, CovinoGCN070724}, and it is associated with the GRB at high probability.
-Deep imaging and image subtraction did not reveal an optical afterglow.
+Spectroscopy of the object confirmed it to be a star-forming galaxy at $z=0.457$ \citep{CucchiaraGCN070724, CovinoGCN070724, Berger2009, Kocevski070724A}, and it is securely associated with the GRB due to the discovery of the optical/NIR afterglow \citep{Berger070724A}. \cite{Kocevski070724A} also present extensive and deep observations, but they do not reveal the afterglow as it is highly reddened \citep{Berger070724A}.
+We find a spectral slope of $\beta_0=2.1$, in full agreement with \cite{Berger070724A}.
+Assuming a fixed spectral slope ($\beta=0.6$ or $\beta=1.1$), we find $\AV\approx1.25-1.32$ (for different dust models) and $\AV\approx0.93-0.96$, respectively.
+Note that none of the dust models is able to fit the SED well.
+The X-ray afterglow has a hard spectral slope $\beta_X\approx0.7$ according to the \emph{Swift} XRT repository \citep{EvansXRT1, EvansXRT2}, so we use the values derived from $\beta=0.6$ in the optical \citep[though possibly this is influenced by an early flare,][]{Kocevski070724A}.
 We note that our analysis of the BAT data reveals this to be a quite soft event with an observed peak energy of just 41 keV and a photon index of $\Gamma=-2.2$, making this the first example of a ``short/soft GRB''.
-We take upper limits from \cite{ZiaeepourGCNR070724}, \cite{CenkoGCN070724}, \cite{CovinoGCN070724}, and \cite{D'AvanzoGCN070724}.
+We take upper limits from \cite{ZiaeepourGCNR070724}, \cite{CenkoGCN070724}, and \cite{Kocevski070724A}, and detections from \cite{Berger070724A}.